-Collision insurance can cover you in the event of a crash or accident if your car needs to be repaired.
+Let's start off with a quick definition of collision insurance: collision insurance is a type of auto insurance that can cover you in the event of a crash or accident with another vehicle or object if your car needs to be repaired.
 Unlike liability insurance, your collision insurance policy kicks in even if you are found at fault.
 While this collision coverage definition may sound simple enough, collision insurance can apply to a wide range of accident types.
 Broadly speaking, collision can potentially apply to the following situations:

 - An accident involving only your car, such as rolling over

 - An accident with another object, such as a phone pole or sidewalk

 - An accident with another vehicle, such as a traffic crash or someone hitting your car while it’s parked on the street

 Be aware that collision insurance only reimburses you for damage to your car – not for damage to other vehicles or objects, or for bodily injuries sustained in the accident.

 Do I need collision coverage?

 You may be thinking to yourself, “I’m a responsible driver.
 Do I really need collision insurance?”
 While collision insurance isn’t required by state law, it’s always a smart option – with so much on the road that you can’t control, do you really want to risk paying thousands of dollars out of pocket for damage to your car after an accident?
 Collision coverage helps you protect your investment, especially when paired with liability and comprehensive coverages.
 If you are leasing your vehicle or making payments (as opposed to owning your vehicle outright), your finance company may require that you purchase both collision coverage and comprehensive coverages.
 Check with your auto lender about whether collision coverage is required.
 Collision coverage is especially important for new drivers, such as teens, who have less experience on the road.